-- What is a hypothesis class? - What is the statistical learning model?

-- What is PAC (probably approximately correctly learning)? - What does it mean when we assume we are in the ''realizable setting". - What is the union bound?
-Be able to state and use it. - You should be able to fully understand the proof of the main sample complexity theorem on Slide 19. - Be able to bound the size of finite hypothesis classes like we did on the homework.
+- What is a hypothesis class? - What is the statistical learning model? - What is PAC (probably approximately correctly learning)? - What does it mean when we assume we are in the ''realizable setting". - What is the union bound?
+Be able to state and use it. - You should be able to fully understand the proof of the main sample complexity theorem for finite hypothesis. - Be able to bound the size of finite hypothesis classes like we did on the homework. - Know the definition of VC dimenion and the statement of the PAC learning bound based on VC dimension.